 Archival of files becomes difficult when all feed files are not distinguished with different names.

 Sequence Number has also been agreed to be added as part of the file name to distinguish multiple files placed during the same day.

+File Sequence Number is incremental and it is continues during all file life for all 3 file types(MD,ISC and ERP) both input and control files.

 The File format and naming convention for the respective feed owners are detailed under below sections